 - How coalitions quietly reshape negotiation dynamics

-- how behind-the-scenes orchestration builds the strongest negotiating positions
+- How behind-the-scenes orchestration builds the strongest negotiating positions

 - How to project power through tone, timing, and credibility